kelno/analog-brain/README.md

 # How to
 ## Managing Card Sets
 The default sets are located in `public/sets` directory.
-This app also supports loading different sets from somewhere else, this can be configured in the UI.
+You can either edit those or load new sets from a different URL.
+This can be configured in the UI.

 ## Add/Remove a language
 Available language are automatically computed from the card sets.
 You do however need to make sure each language has the needed metadata in `languageInfo.tsx`.

 # Development Setup

+The react project is found in the analog-brain-tool subdirectory.

 ```bash
 cd analog-brain-tool